defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 sidebar_position: 5
 ---

-The **BuyBack Module** enables token holders and ecosystem participants to repurchase tokens from the market, supporting token scarcity and long-term value.
-This module provides tools for executing both regular and custom buyback programs while tracking all buyback activity transparently.

-Users can initiate buybacks, monitor their transaction history, and view ecosystem-wide buyback metrics that contribute to token economics and protocol sustainability.
+The **BuyBack Module**  allows you to repurchase tokens from the open market to support token scarcity and long-term value.
+It provides tools for both regular and custom buyback programs, tracking all activity transparently.
+You can initiate new buybacks, monitor your history, and view ecosystem-wide buyback metrics that contribute to the token economy’s sustainability.

 ## Dashboard Overview